(Jacob DeSio Reviews) Ideology over aesthetics: To be without rulers: SLC Punk: Punks v Posers

 | It's my look, but maybe it'll be my ideology. |

-The Dharmic traditions all lean towards liberation (moksha, vimutti = freedom) and, as such, they did not really begin as "religions."
-The British colonizers imposed that way of thinking on the various dharmas or "doctrines," the paths to freedom taught by famous awakening teachers.
-It's good to say "awakening" here instead of "awakened" here because Buddhism does not recognize that everyone we think of enlightened actually is.
-What the term means in Buddhism is very specific.
+The Dharmic traditions all lean towards liberation (moksha, vimutti = "freedom") and, as such, they did not really begin as "religions."
+They're treated as religions now, to be sure.
+The British colonizers imposed that way of thinking on the various dharmas or "doctrines" of India, the paths to freedom taught by famous awakening teachers.
+It's good to say "awakening" here instead of "awakened" because Buddhism does not recognize that everyone who is called "enlightened" actually is.
+What the Buddha meant by the term is very specific.
+In Buddhism, arahant (Sanskrit arhat) is reserved for seven kinds of livings beings (the "noble ones" or Aryans):

-But before actual stream entry (entering the stream that inevitably leads to complete freedom), there are practices and beliefs the Dharmic traditions have in common, like samadhi (stillness, mental coherence resulting in superconscious states and realizations).
-In fact, many traditions consider samadhi the ultimate goal, knowing nothing higher.
+But before actual stream entry (entering the "stream" or sota that inevitably leads to complete freedom = nirvana), there are practices and beliefs the Dharmic traditions have in common, like reaching samadhi ("stillness," "mental coherence" resulting in "superconsciousness," sublime states and transcendental realizations).
+In fact, many Indian traditions consider samadhi to be the ultimate goal, knowing nothing higher.
+The Buddha did certainly point higher, adding insight practices (vipassana) to the already known states of meditative absorptions (the dhyanas or in Pali jhanas).

 Minor Threat: "I was early to finish.
 I was late to start.
 I might be an adult.